Tareq Salahi: 2014 Congressional election

 In December 2013, Salahi announced that he was running in the Republican primary for Virginia's 10th congressional district in the 2014 elections, to succeed Frank Wolf, the retiring Republican incumbent.
 However, he withdrew from the 10th's Republican primary and switched to the Independent Greens in March 2014 to run for Virginia's 7th congressional district seat currently held by Eric Cantor.
 Salahi attempted to collect 1,000 signatures to get on the ballot.
 In June 2014, Salahi submitted 2,051 signatures to the Virginia State Board of Elections, but only 480 of them were valid and he did not appear on the ballot.

-Other business interests

-Salahi rents out his home on Airbnb.
-In February 2014, Salahi was required to obtain a permit to do this.

-As of 2015, Salahi writes a Virginia-based blog: Connoisseur Traveler.

-In November 2015, Salahi announced his engagement to Northern Virginia socialite and his business partner Lisa Spoden, who also serves as CEO of their joint venture, Hotels at Sea (Salahi serves as Chairman), which plans to operate as an intermediary between companies looking to charter cruise ships, and the cruise ship companies themselves.